jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 ### Architectural decisions

 #### Windows based
 Enigma works on Windows platforms.
-Starting with version 1.0, Enigma will be cross-platform.
-Initially, I intended to rewrite the application in Go and use Flutter/Dart for the frontend.
-But that would work only if I use the Go backend as a local web server or implement complex solutions.
-I also tried to replace Flutter with Fyne.
-Fyne is a good GUI, written in Go, but it is too limited.
-So I will use another alternative: C# with Avalonia.
-Avalonia will replace WPF, which is Windows-only.

-Before I start working on the cross-platform version 1.0 there will be one or two releases that are only for Windows.
-This release 0.6 and maybe a relase 0.7.

-I will restructure the code in Enigma, moving to a more functional separation of folders.
-This will be an ongoing process.
+Starting with version 1.0, Enigma can be used on WEindows and Apple computers.

+For Windows, I will use C# with Avalonia, which replaces WPF.
+And for Apple Swift with SwiftUI.

+This is the last release before I start working on version 1.0.

+#### Several approaches

+I have been experimenting with different architectural approaches and this reflects in the code.
+The new version 1.0 will be based on Vertical Sliced Architecture.

 #### Using separated projects
 The code of Enigma comprises 6 separate projects: